nfagerlund/temp-r-n-p/full_example.md

 If you're new to using roles and profiles, do some additional setup before writing any new code.

 1. Create two [modules][]: one named `role`, and one named `profile`.

-    If you deploy your code with Puppet Enterprise's code manager or r10k, put these two modules in your control repository instead of declaring them in your Puppetfile.
-(You can do it either way, but this way gives better results for most people.)
-Make a directory named `site` in the repo, and edit the `environment.conf` file to add that directory to the `modulepath`.
+    If you deploy your code with Puppet Enterprise's code manager or r10k, we recommend putting these two modules in your control repository instead of declaring them in your Puppetfile.
+Since code manager and r10k reserve the `modules` directory for their own use, you must put them in a separate directory:

+    1. Make a new directory in the repo named `site`.
+    1. Edit the `environment.conf` file to add `site` to the `modulepath`.
+(For example: `modulepath = site:modules:$basemodulepath`)
+    1. Put the `role` and `profile` modules in the `site` directory.
 2. Make sure [Hiera][] or [Puppet lookup][] is set up and working, with a hierarchy that works well for you.

 ## Step 1: Choose component modules